-If we know the energy E of the photon, we can multiply this q by E/c to obtain the 4-momentum.
+If we know the energy E of the photon, we can multiply both sides of equation 50 by E/c2 to obtain the 4-momentum.
 The photon doesn’t have any mass, but E/c2 has dimensions of mass, so this passes the dimensional-analysis check.

-If we don’t know the energy, or don’t care, we can set E=1 and forge ahead.
+If we don’t know the energy, or don’t care, we can set E/c2=1 and forge ahead.
 It doesn’t matter, because the whole calculation is linear, and E is effectively just a scale factor.

-As a further check, note that if we calculate v from p, by plugging equation 51 into equation 71, we get back the v we started with.
+As a further check, note that if we calculate v from p, by plugging equation 51 into equation 72e, we get back the v we started with.